 Massage Is Not (YET) Widely Accepted As Highly Therapeutic for Medical Conditions and Clinical Settings By Orthodox Medicine

 We see orthodox medical doctors, and medicine in general, beginning to more often recommend massage and bodywork to their patients on a more frequent basis.
-Even more doctors are using massage therapy for their own afflictions, or just managing tension and stress.
+Even more, doctors are using massage therapy for their own afflictions, or just to manage tension and stress.

 More health consumers, the end users, are getting the idea that massage might help them.
 This increases demand.

 HOWEVER, some recent statistics show a DECREASE in people using massage therapy.

 We feel that’s because many therapists are NOT trained in how to use and apply clinical / medical massage & bodywork, especially structural bodywork, in an effective and efficient way.
 The feedback we and our graduated students receive is almost exclusively that it WORKS really well for most of their clients, and most of their clients say no one has ever worked on them the way we teach our students to work.

 Based on many efforts by a number of people to bring medical massage more to the forefront of potential choices by Clients, we feel the trend is about to reverse again, and more people will discover the value of soft tissue therapy for many medical conditions.

 We believe this overall trend is in its infancy, and just now getting ready to enter a more rapid and expansive growth period.

 This will be driven more by grassroots, consumer exploration, education, and demand than any “enlightenment” of the medical, osteopathic, or chiropractic professions.
 And it is up to massage & bodywork therapists to provide the education — the “enlightenment” — to health care consumers.
 Supported by education from therapists, it is mostly the consumer who will drive the increased demand, not the medical profession.